Eligibility for service

 Suicide Call Back Service is not able to answer technical or IT questions.
 Suicide Call Back Service cannot guarantee that the technology used to deliver online counselling will always be available, function as intended or operate without interruption.
-In the event of a technical failure, the counsellor will work with you to try and maintain the continuity of the video chat counselling session as much as possible given the limitations.
+In the event of a technical failure, the counsellor will work with you to try and maintain the continuity of the online counselling session.

 Use of electronic communications

 You must not forward email messages or other electronic communications from Suicide Call Back Service online counselling service and/or its counsellors to other persons, except in situations where this has been agreed in advance by Suicide Call Back Service, and is done with written permission.
 You may not use advice or information provided by Suicide Call Back Service out of context, or pass on the advice to another person or organisation.

 The video counselling session is for the benefit of the registered user only.
 You must not record the video counselling session, copy it, distribute it or make any part of it available to any to other person.

 Online counselling is only one form of counselling and may not be appropriate for all people.
 You should consider other options which might suit your personal needs, such as face to face or telephone counselling.